woofwoofinc/literacy/src/js/cli.js.rst

 Command Line Interface
 ----------------------
-The Literacy command line interface for compiling ``.js.rst`` files.
-Use this for production environments to pre-generate JavaScript files from ``.js.rst`` code blocks instead of incorporating the require hook.
+The Literacy command line interface for compiling ``.js.rst`` and ``.json.rst`` files.
+Use this for production environments to pre-generate JavaScript files from reStructured Text code blocks instead of incorporating the require hook.

 .. code-block:: javascript